akashbiswas0/solarnetv1/documentation.md

 ### Sensor Registration & Verification
 - **addGenStation:** Registers a sensor code to the sender's address.
 - **checkVerifiedSensors:** Checks if a sensor code is in the verified list.
-- **addAuthorizedSensor:** Admin-only; authorizes an address to update SLR balances.
+- **addAuthorizedSensor:** Admin-only; authorizes an address to update SNT balances.

-### SLR Token Management
+### SNT Token Management
-- **updateSLRTokenBalance:** Only authorized sensors can update SLR balances for a station.
+- **updateSNTTokenBalance:** Only authorized sensors can update SNT balances for a station.
-- **returnSLRBalance:** Returns the SLR balance for the caller.
+- **returnSNTBalance:** Returns the SNT balance for the caller.

 ### Order System
-- **listOrder:** Lists a new sell/order for SLR tokens.
+- **listOrder:** Lists a new sell/order for SNT tokens.
-- **createBuyOrder:** Fulfills a buy order, transferring SLR tokens and funds.
+- **createBuyOrder:** Fulfills a buy order, transferring SNT tokens and funds.
 - **consumeToken:** Brands can consume tokens, triggering promotions if eligible.
 - **takeOnOption:** Users can take an option on an order.
 - **endOption:** Admin can end an option, returning tokens to the seller.